Mean Field Game with Reflected Jump Diffusion Dynamics: A Linear Programming Approach: Abstract

 \section{Abstract}

-This paper develops a linear programming approach for mean field games with reflected jump-diffusion state dynamices.
-The jump component is driven by a Poisson process with time-varying intensity, and the multi-dimensional reflections enforce the state process to stay in a bounded domain.
-We first prove the equivalence between the mean field equilibria in the linear programming formulation and those in the weak relaxed control formulation under some measurability conditions on model coefficients.
-Building upon the characterization of the occupation measure in the equivalence result, we further establish the existence of linear programming mean field equilibria under mild continuity conditions on model coefficients.
+This paper develops a linear programming approach for mean field games with reflected jump-diffusion dynamics.
+We first prove the equivalence between the mean field equilibria in the linear programming formulation and those in the weak relaxed control formulation under some measurability and growth conditions on model coefficients.
+Building upon the characterization of the occupation measure in the equivalence result, we further establish the existence of linear programming mean field equilibria under fairly general conditions on model coefficients.
+Finally, a numerical example is presented to illustrate the computation of a mean field equilibrium using the linear programming formulation.

-\textbf{Keywords}: Mean field games, linear programming approach, reflected diffusion with jumps, mean field equilibrium, occupation measure \\
+\textbf{Keywords}: Mean field games, linear programming approach, reflected diffusion with jumps, mean field equilibrium, occupation measure

 \textbf{MSC2020 subject classifications}: 49N80, 60H30, 60G07\\